Table of Contents

 Templates

-GCP Deployment Manager Templates allows you to define a standard set or resources and reuse them throughout different deployments as per your requirement.
+GCP Deployment Manager Templates allows you to define a standard set of resources and reuse them throughout different deployments as per your requirement.
 They are essential parts of the configuration file, i.e. individual building blocks.
 This proves to be especially convenient when there are instances where similar configuration files are needed.
-Templates can be used to store the shared parts and reused appropriately, since they are comparatively flexible and portable through deployments when compared to configuration files.
+Templates can be used to store the shared parts and reused appropriately since they are comparatively flexible and portable through deployments when compared to configuration files.

 Python or Jinja2 are the languages exclusively used to create a template file.
-Each template will be sequentially analyzed by the Deployment Manager system, and the output aligned within the configuration file.
+Each template will be sequentially analyzed by the GCP Deployment Manager system, and the output aligned within the configuration file.
 As a result, each template’s interpretation yields the identical YAML syntax for resources as that specified for that particular configuration file.

 A repository of templates is available on Github, and provides users with multitudes of options and examples to take references from.